What measurement means for depression care

 How we calculate the measure

 We measure how patients feel based on their responses to the Patient Health Questionnaire (PHQ-9) survey with nine questions.
 If a patient has a low score on the PHQ-9, it is a sign that the treatment is working.
 Using a denominator of patients age 18 and older with major depression or dysthymia whose initial PHQ-9 score is greater than 9, this measure reports the percent of patients whose PHQ-9 score at six months decreased at least 50% from their initial PHQ-9 score.
-Your dcotor should ask you to complete the PHQ-9 survey during each visit to see how well your treatment is working.
+Your doctor should ask you to complete the PHQ-9 survey during each visit to see how well your treatment is working.
 Learn more about the PHQ-9 survey

-This report is based on services patients received from January 1, 2015 and July 30, 2016.
+This report is based on services patients received between November 1, 2016 and May 30, 2018.
 The information is collected under the measure name Depression: 6 Month Response.

 The information reported about this measure on MNHealthScores is risk-adjusted.